 And sticking to the theme of summertime New York City movies — great music, hot dancing, breaking into fire hydrants — the latest episode of the Bowery Boys Movie Club explores the brand new film In The Heights and its rich historical details.
 An exclusive podcast for those who support us on Patreon.

 To listen to that episode and to past Movie Club episodes (discussing Coming To America, Breakfast at Tiffany’s, The Warriors, When Harry Met Sally and many other films) become a Patreon supporter today

 FIGHT THE POWER!
-In 1989, director Spike Lee electrified film audiences with Do The Right Thing,documenting a day in the life of one block in Bed-Stuy, Brooklyn on one of the hottest days of the year.
+In 1989, director Spike Lee electrified film audiences with Do The Right Thing, documenting a day in the life of one block in Bed-Stuy, Brooklyn on one of the hottest days of the summer.

 Inspired by both Greek tragedy and actual events in 1980s New York, Lee’s masterpiece observes the racial and ethnic tensions that boil over at an Italian-American owned pizzeria serving a mostly African-American clientele from the neighborhood.

 Listen in as Greg and Tom recap the story and explore some of the historical context for the film — the incendiary nature of New York summers, the realistic portrait of everyday life in Brooklyn, and the true-life murders on which Do The Right Thing is based.

 Lee has since explored several historical subjects (Malcolm X, blackkklansman, Son of Sam in Summer of Sam) since making Do The Right Thing, but that exquisite marriage of past and present in his films really breaks through here.

 And it doesn’t hurt that his cast includes actors that would become some of Hollywood’s biggest stars.